 HIPAA Physical Safeguards

 The HIPAA Security Rule requires that all devices with access to ePHI must have HIPAA physical safeguards in place.
-That includes mobile devices like laptops, smart phones, and tablets that can access, store, or transmit ePHI in any way.
+These physical safeguards for PHI include mobile devices like laptops, smart phones, and tablets that can access, store, or transmit ePHI in any way.

 “Physical security controls remain essential and often cost-effective components of an organization’s overall information security program,” the letter states.